ManneN1/OmniBar-MoP/README.md

 # OmniBar - MoP
 OmniBar is an _extremely lightweight_ addon that tracks enemy cooldowns. **Now for MoP!**

-Note: Rename the folder to OmniBar instead of OmniBar-MoP-master.
+Note: Rename the folder to OmniBar instead of OmniBar-MoP-main.
 Otherwise it won't work!

 ![OmniBar](http://i.imgur.com/p9DjSOh.png)